barberezra/final-project/Daily Report Not Jack.md

 # 5/1/19
 Found a great new library, but need mocha to run it.
 However, my computer is fighting me with permission to install it.
 It is saying that I need to be an admin.
 Well, Riley fixed that with sudo, but still working on running the test.

+# 5/3/19

+Found a new API, hopefully it works this time.  *sigh*